codicodev/wr-fe/README.md

 ## Architectural approach

-The main idea was to separate the business logic from the framework to create a more easily scalable application and to be able to test the business requirements in a more intuitive and maintainable way.
-To do this I created a black box decoupled from the vue components that contains the business logic.
-The black box goes from the gateway to the presenters that are inside the features folder passing through the store created with pinia.
-The store contains the application state.
-The role of the presenters is to prepare a precise model to pass to the ui components and create the actions connected to the store that will then be emitted by the components.
+The main idea was to separate the business logic from the framework to create a more easily scalable application and to test the business requirements more intuitively and maintainably.
+To do this, I made a BlackBox decoupled from the Vue components that contain the business logic.
+The BlackBox works from the gateway to the presenters inside the features folder.
+The role of the presenters is to prepare a precise model to pass to the UI components and make the actions connected to the Store that the Components will then emit.
-In this way it is easier to create reusable components and modify them if they change in subsequent versions of vue.
+This makes it easier to create reusable components and modify them if they change in subsequent versions of Vue.
+The Store manages the application state, and it's based on Pinia.
-The tests are inside the features folder a file for each feature.
+The tests are meticulously organized within the features folder, with a dedicated file for each feature.
+This structured approach enhances the clarity of the testing process and improves its efficiency, making it easier to identify and address any potential issues.

+To manage Travel and Booking data, I have used "JSON server".

+Possible improvements:

-Improvements: Use dependency injection in the store to further separate the logic.
+-   Use of dependency injection in the Store to separate the logic further.

-## General consideration

-Improvements:
-The travels filters are done on the client data but in real scenario they would be managed through backend api.
+-   Currently, the travel filters are working on the client data, but in a real scenario, they should be managed through a server-side backend API.
-Improve component splitting e.g. create a single form component that handles adding and editing a travel.
+-   Add more component splitting, e.g., create a single Form Component to handle the Traved CRUD.

+-   More specif form validation

+## Requirements

+You need npm version 10.7.0 or higher
+This application runs on 3000 and 8000 ports by default

-## Setup
+## Get started

-Make sure to install the dependencies:
+### 1 - Install dependencies

 ```bash
 # npm